-\textit{\textbf{Entanglement protocol.}}|Here we outline and analyze a \textit{measurement-free} remote entanglement protocol based on mobile topological textures.
-To understand the key idea, we examine a minimal setup involving two spin qubits $\vb*\sigma^{(i)}$ $(i=1,2)$ coupled to a magnetic racetrack containing a single DW described by $\vb*\tau$ in the low-energy chirality space.
-The time-dependent system Hamiltonian then takes the following form, \( \mathcal{H}(t)\!=\!\!-\!\! \sum_{i=1,2} \!\frac{\hbar \omega_s^{(i)} }{2} \sigma_y^{(i)} \!-\! \frac{t_g}{2} \tau_x\! +\! \frac{\varepsilon(t)}{2}\tau_z \!-\!\! \mathcal{J}\!\! \sum_{i=1,2}\!\! g[\mathcal{X}_i(t)] \sigma_x^{(i)}\tau_z, \) where $\omega_s^{(i)}$ is the spin qubit frequency determined by the magnetic field in the $y$ direction, and $\mathcal{X}_i(t)$ stands for the distance between the DW and the spin qubit $\vb*\sigma^{(i)}$.
-In our entanglement protocol, (i) starting from trivial initial states, the DW moves beneath the first spin qubit at an optimal velocity $v_0$ facilitating a $\sqrt{\text{iSWAP}}$ gate through time-dependent interactions~\eqref{eq:1}.
+\textit{\textbf{Entanglement protocol}}|Here we outline a \textit{measurement-free} remote entanglement protocol based on mobile topological textures.
+To this end, we examine a minimal setup involving two spin qubits $\vb*\sigma^{(i)}$ $(i=1,2)$ coupled to a racetrack containing a DW described by $\vb*\tau$ in the chirality space.
+The time-dependent Hamiltonian then takes the following form, \( \mathcal{H}(t)\!=\!\!-\!\! \sum_{i=1,2} \!\frac{\hbar \omega_s^{(i)} }{2} \sigma_y^{(i)} \!-\! \frac{t_g}{2} \tau_x\! +\! \frac{\varepsilon(t)}{2}\tau_z \!-\!\! \mathcal{J}\!\! \sum_{i=1,2}\!\! g[\mathcal{X}_i(t)] \sigma_x^{(i)}\tau_z, \) where $\omega_s^{(i)}$ is the spin qubit frequency determined by the magnetic field in the $y$ direction, and $\mathcal{X}_i(t)$ stands for the distance between the DW and the spin qubit $\vb*\sigma^{(i)}$.
+In the entanglement protocol, (i) starting from trivial initial states, the DW moves beneath the first spin qubit at an optimal velocity $v_0$ facilitating a $\sqrt{\text{iSWAP}}$ gate through time-dependent interactions~\eqref{eq:1}.
 Then, (ii) the DW shuttles from the first to the second qubit, decelerating to a suitable final velocity $v_f$, during which the DW may undergo nontrivial unitary evolution $U$.
 Finally, (iii) the DW approaches and interacts with the second spin qubit, realizing an iSWAP gate.
 These processes can be represented as the quantum circuit shown in Fig.~\ref{fig2}(a).
-Importantly, this protocol operates without the need for measurements and offers remarkable flexibility to control remote entanglement between distant qubits on-demand by selecting the DW initial state, as discussed below.
+Importantly, this protocol operates without the need for measurements and offers flexibility to control remote entanglement between distant qubits on-demand.